apalopta/apalopta/README.md

 ## Interests

-- _Groovy_ stuff like: Kotlin, RevealJS
+- cool stuff like: Kotlin, RevealJS
 - somehow Rust and V (however, 24 hours per day is less time to keep up with everything...)
 - favorite editors: _IntelliJ_, _Vim_, currently trying _Visual Studio Code_

+## Family Project

+How to feed my son with coding knowledge:

+- I want him to learn _Python_ (he already has got some _Scratch_ experience).
+- He wants to be a _Minecraft_ programmer instantly.

 <!---
 apalopta/apalopta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.